Ph.D., 2012, Kyoto

 I am also interested in using binary pulsar observations to probe strong-field gravity.
 Typical gravitational theories beyond General Relativity have extra gravitational degrees of freedom on top of the General Relativity ones, which enhance the amount of radiation from a binary system and change the amount of orbital shrinkage due to such emission.
 Since pulsars act as very precise “clocks”, one can measure the orbital decay rate of a binary pulsar very accurately, which allows one to probe the presence of the additional gravitational degrees of freedom.

-I also work on theoretical modeling of neutron stars.
+I also work on the theoretical modeling of neutron stars.
 In particular, I am interested in studying universal relations among neutron star observables that are insensitive to the stellar internal structure.
 This is in contrast with the famous neutron star mass-radius relation that depends strongly on the equation of state.
-One example of such universal relations is the “I-Love-Q” relations, those among the moment of inertia (I), the tidal deformability (or the Love number) and the quadrupole moment (Q).
-Universal relations allow us to probe important physics, including astrophysics, nuclear physics, gravitational physics and cosmology, with future electromagnetic wave and gravitational wave observations.
+One example of such universal relations is the “I-Love-Q” relations, those among the moment of inertia (I), the tidal deformability (or the Love number), and the quadrupole moment (Q).
+Universal relations allow us to probe important physics, including astrophysics, nuclear physics, gravitational physics, and cosmology, with future electromagnetic wave and gravitational wave observations.

 Z. Carson, A. W. Steiner and K. Yagi, "Constraining nuclear matter parameters with GW170817", Phys.
 Rev. D99, 043010 (2019).

 S. Tahura and K. Yagi, "Parameterized Post-Einsteinian Gravitational Waveforms in Various Modified Theories of Gravity," Phys.
 Rev. D98, 084042 (2018).